chickenPopcorn/EqEq/notes/language-reference-manual.md

 ## Tokens: Expressions' Lexemes

-Below the syntax of each type of expression is provided.
+Below is the syntax of each type of expression.
 For the semantic description of each, refer to the ["Declarations"](#declrations) section, below.

 1. Floating point numbers, including integers: